huzhisheng/Aceso/exp/README.md

 * In the c6220&r320 cluster, the node with ip `10.10.1.1` (with host name `node-0`) can directly establish SSH connections to other nodes.
 Thus we define it as the **master** node and run our scripts on it.
 Each script can reproduce the corresponding results and figures in our paper.

+    Note that when using these scripts, please skip all the steps in previous **Step-3 Try Aceso** (*e.g.*, setting hugepages, running memcached on the MNs, and starting MN servers) and run the script directly, as these steps are already included.

-    You can run all the scripts with a single batch script on the master node using the following command:
+*   You can run all the scripts with a single batch script on the master node using the following command:

     ```shell
     # On the ip `10.10.1.1` node only